nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/TCPUDP_AT_commands.rst

    :local:
    :depth: 2

-The following commands list contains TCP-related and UDP-related AT commands.
+This page describes TCP- and UDP-related AT commands.
 When native TLS is used, you must store the credentials using the ``AT#XCMNG`` AT command.

 For more information on the networking services, see the `Zephyr Network APIs`_.